desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/calibnight/NIGHT/fiberflatnight-CAMERA-NIGHT.rst

 EXTNAME = WAVELENGTH

-*Summarize the contents of this HDU.*
+Wavelengths at which the fiberflat is measured

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~